answebdev/shoppies/README.md

 ### IMDB Links

 Nominated movies allow the user to open the movie page on the IMDB website in a separate tab.
 To do this, I used the IMDB logo image that the user can click on to open the page.
-This was done by taking the IMDB ID (`imdbID`) and adding it dynamically to the `a href` attribute for each movie.
+This was done by taking the IMDB ID (`imdbID`) and adding it dynamically to the `a href` so that the user could go to the IMDB page for each movie clicked on.

 ![Screenshot 05](screenshots/imdb-link.png "Link to IMDB Page")